-Recalling that \sys discards unmasked indices therefore reducing the percentage of model parameters intended for sharing in sparsification, understanding how this percentage varies based on system parameters, masking requirements, and training configuration is vital to evaluate the practical application of \sys.
+As \sys discards unmasked indices, thus reducing the percentage of model parameters intended for sharing in sparsification, understanding how this varies based on system parameters, masking requirements, and training configuration is vital to evaluate the practical application of \sys.

-Given the difficulty of exhaustively modeling every sparsification approach, our focus is on a simplified yet realistic scenario.
-Here, each index is equally likely to be selected for sparsification, and the selection is mutually independent between nodes.
+Given the difficulty of exhaustively modeling every sparsification approach, we focus on a simplified yet realistic scenario.
+Here, each index is equally likely to be selected in sparsification, and the selection is mutually independent between nodes.
 While this assumption does not hold for many sparsification methods, it perfectly characterizes random subsampling.
-We assume that every node chooses $\alpha$ fraction of their indices for sparsification.
-Since all nodes select the same proportion of parameters and the overall model sizes are identical, the probability $\pi_i^{(p)}$ for any node $i$ to select a given index $p$ is $\alpha$.
-Hence, we enable ourselves to derive the expected number of model parameters shared by each node in the network under \sys capturing an environment when we have $k$ colluding nodes.
+We assume that every node chooses $\alpha$ fraction of their indices in sparsification.
+Since all nodes select the same fraction and the overall model sizes are identical, the probability $\pi_i^{(p)}$ for any node $i$ to select a given index $p$ is $\alpha$.
+This enable derivation of the expected number of model parameters shared by each node in the network under \sys capturing an environment when we have $k$ colluding nodes.